 So if your organization is about to hit the magic 100, there’s a lot to work out to maximize the opportunity.
-Here’s a list of 10 things you need to know when planning for your anniversary.
-Follow these, and you’ll be well on your way to the next 100 years.
+Here’s a list of 10 things you need to know when planning and celebrating 100 years in business.
+Follow these centennial celebration ideas, and you’ll be well on your way to the next 100 years.

 The centennial provides an opportunity to tell your organization’s origin story, demonstrate growth and evolution, and set the stage for the future.
 Every organization has followed its own trajectory and has a unique story derived from its actions and its people over time.
 Unlike a 10th or 20th anniversary, a 100th won’t have anyone to tell the origin story firsthand, so that story must be conveyed through the centennial celebration instead.